Scandinavian Defense: Interactive Plans, Main Lines & Model Games

 Is the Scandinavian Defense aggressive?

-Main lines and choice of setup
+Main lines and branch choice

 What is the main line of the Scandinavian Defense?